 The Brooks Ghost 10 is an ideal product for people with medium or high arches and provides excellent cushioning and softness to the wearer.
 They are a technologically advanced product and the shoes are designed with 3D-printed overlays on the mesh which are flexible and adapt to the wearer’s feet perfectly.

 These shoes are not only a perfect choice for runners but also for those who suffer from heel spurs, heel pain, or plantar fasciitis.
-These sneakers are the perfect wear for everyday usage and have also been tagged as giving what is popularly called as ‘walking in the clouds’ feel.
+These sneakers are the perfect wear for everyday usage and have also been tagged as giving what is popularly called a ‘walking in the clouds’ feel.

 The midsole consists of the Brooks’ BioMoGo technology which combines environment-friendly materials with proprietary Brooks DNA and provides a highly responsive midsole to cushion each step taken.
 The shoe also comes with what is called a Stability Crash Pad to adapt to the gait of the wearer with each step and irrespective of how the foot lands, it adapts.

 This is a durable product that is meant to be worn for a long time even after everyday usage.
 The Brooks Ghost 10 falls into the upper echelon when it comes to pricing, but it should be looked at as an investment in the long run.

 The Brooks Ghost 10 is for those who do not want to compromise on quality and comfort- it is definitely one of the more viable options for those suffering from heel spurs to have their pain reduced during normal foot movement.